cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

     }
 }
 ```
-If you start delegating (see [Stake pool section](#stake-pool-operations-with-the-wallet) the action will not take effect inmediatelly but the `next` property will indicate when the delegation will finally take effect.
+If you start delegating (see [Stake pool section](#stake-pool-operations-with-the-wallet) the action will not take effect immediately but the `next` property will indicate when the delegation will finally take effect.
 The delegation meanwhile should look like this:
 ```js
 {